Methodology means a document describing how a designated benchmark administrator determines a designated benchmark;

 Yearly (1/Year) sampling frequency means the sampling shall be done in the month of September, unless specifically identified otherwise in the effluent limitations and monitoring requirements table.

-Actuarial method means the method of allocating a fixed level payment on a Receivable between principal and interest, pursuant to which the portion of such payment that is allocated to interest is the product of one-twelfth (1/12) of the APR on the Receivable multiplied by the scheduled principal balance of the Receivable.
+Actuarial method means the method of allocating a fixed level monthly payment on an obligation between principal and interest, pursuant to which the portion of such payment that is allocated to interest is equal to the product of (a) 1/12, (b) the fixed annual rate of interest on such obligation and (c) the outstanding principal balance of such obligation.

 Minimum Level (ML means the concentration at which the entire analytical system must give a recognizable signal and an acceptable calibration point.
 The ML is the concentration in a sample that is equivalent to the concentration of the lowest calibration standard analyzed by a specific analytical procedure, assuming that all the method-specified sample weights, volumes and processing steps have been followed.